 Go On A Day Trip To Gjirokaster

-This center of this ancient town is a UNESCO World Heritage Site because of its remarkable Ottoman architecture built by large-estate farmers.
-Nicknamed the “City of Stone”, it’s a famous destination near Saranda for an afternoon of cultural and historical exploration.
+This ancient town center is a UNESCO World Heritage Site because of its remarkable Ottoman architecture built by large-estate farmers.
+Nicknamed the “City of Stone,” it’s a famous destination near Saranda for an afternoon of cultural and historical exploration.

 Snorkel Or Scuba Dive In Karaburun-Sazan National Marine Park

 Karaburun-Sazan National Marine Park is the only marine national park in Albania.
 It protects an area of water that’s almost 2 kilometers wide.
 This marvelous coastal nature park occupies the Karaburun Peninsula and Sazan Island, Albania’s largest island, located between Saranda and Vlore.

 Suppose you like snorkeling, swimming, and even scuba diving, this one of the best places to visit near Saranda for you.
 Under the surface of the southern Adriatic, you’ll find numerous shipwrecks, dating from as far back as Greek and Roman times, but also from World War II.

 On your (under)water exploration, you might also come across marine life like sea turtles, various corrals, and even dolphins.
 It’s truly a little coastal paradise for anyone who loves pristine nature.

 One of the best things to do in Saranda for history buffs is a day trip to Phoenice Archaeological Park.
 Also known as Finiq Archaeological Park, this site is only 12 km from the Saranda city center.
 The park has ruins that span over a 1,000 years, from the 5th century BC to the 6th century AD, from the Ancient Macedonians and Greeks to the Roman and Byzantine Empires.